hessllab/HW_6/README.md

 3) A text file named after the state abbreviation followed by "sites".
 The text file will list all the downloaded file names without their extention and a line that includes (but not in every case) the site where the data was collected.
 4) A text file named 'Author_files.txt' which contains a sorted list of the file names that have the author queried by the user.
 The list is sorted by the number of lines contained in each file.

+Note: The Author's name must be submitted within quotation marks.
+Author's with the same last name will be read as the same author (Pull request if you know how to improve that part).

+Luis Andres Guillen